 - It is most important that you carry sufficient water and warm clothes.

 - Plan what to wear, remembering that the weather can change dramatically during the event.
-You will need warm clothing to replace or cover the clothes you wear, especially if they have become wet.
+You will need warm clothing to change into, especially if your clothes become wet.

-- Even in November, daytime temperatures can reach as high as 30ºC.
-A hat, umbrella and sunglasses are essential for protection from the sunlight.
+- Even in November, daytime temperatures can reach as high as 30°C. A hat or an umbrella and sunglasses are essential for protection from the sun.

 - A reliable hiking pole can be very helpful for long walks like this.

-- Water provides ideal rehydration but occasionally a sweeter energy drink makes all the difference to lagging spirits and tired legs.
-Lightweight, high-energy bars or pieces of fruitcake are also helpful.
-However, fatty and high-protein food should generally be avoided.
+- Water provides ideal rehydration but occasionally, a sweeter energy drink makes all the difference to a deflating spirit and tired legs.
+Lightweight, high-energy bars, or pieces of fruitcake are also helpful.
+However, fatty and high-protein foods should generally be avoided.

-- Knee and ankle bandages are useful for preventing injuries to muscles, ligaments or joints.
+- Knee and ankle bandages are useful for preventing injuries to muscles, ligaments, and joints.

 - Basic first aid will be provided at CPs.
 It is recommended that you also bring your own first aid kit and medicine in case of injuries or emergencies on the trail.